 DAY SEVEN - Our penultimate day is a wonderful mix of inland rainforest and an incredible section of tidal shelf (tides willing) that some say is the best part of the trail.
 As it rounds Owen Point a tough section of large boulders brings us into Thrasher Cove for our last night on the trail in sight of Port Renfrew.

 DAY EIGHT - Finishing off our adventure by hiking through the rainforest while also passing the highest point on the trail gives us a shorter but still hard and memorable last day.
-At Gordon River we wait for the water taxi to pick us up and then it's back to the car (an advantage of hiking back to where we came from - no long bumpy bus rides down forestry roads) and back to civilisation in Vancouver.
+At Gordon River we wait for the water taxi to pick us up and then straight to our hotel for a wonderful hot shower.
+Rest a little if you want then it’s back out to dinner at the Port Renfrew Hotel.

 Chances of seeing: